 Once notified, most providers require monitoring center employees to attempt contacting the homeowner two or three times to confirm that the alarm is in fact a break-in.
 This can take several minutes.

 Then, and only then, will they contact the authorities.
 On average, it takes eight full minutes to reach this stage.

 The average police response time in the United States varies depending on the location and crime in progress.
-But you’re probably looking at five minutes or more, with the majority taking more than ten minutes.
+But you’re probably looking at five minutes or more, with the majority taking more than 10 minutes.

 Home burglaries, unfortunately, are a low priority.
 Almost half (46.9%) have an expected response time of 11-60 minutes.

-Remember how long the average home burglary lasts?
-8-10 minutes.
+Remember how long the average home burglary lasts: 8-10 minutes.
+You see the problem.

 The takeaway?
 Traditional home security providers simply can’t stop a break-in.
 At best, they can record it and pass it on to the police.
 Those officers may not show up for an hour.
 And they likely won’t have enough evidence to clear the case.

 The vaunted 24/7 monitoring that you erroneously believed in doesn’t mean someone is always watching your home.
 It’s nothing more than human intervention after and only after the crime has occurred.
 The criminal is already in your house.

 Do you still feel you’ve done everything possible for your home and family?
 Or are you starting to think you’re paying for a false sense of security?

-You’re paying up to $50/month and hoping a sticker is enough to intimidate would-be burglars.
-That’s up to $600/year for something that is only useful to you—and even then only superficially—if you actually get robbed.
+You’re paying up to $50 per month and hoping a sticker is enough to intimidate would-be burglars.
+That’s up to $600 each year for something that is only useful to you—and even then only superficially—if a burglar actually strikes.
 In reality, you’re getting robbed by an intruder and the company that’s supposed to be protecting you.
 And that’s not money well spent.

 A Better Way

 A truly valuable home security system needs to prevent and deter crime, not just record it.
 And the system should shorten the response time of both the provider and the police.